railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_delivery_date.rst

 According to those numbers, we will have to start the process in 23 days if we have to order raw materials.

-Schedule logistic flows according to MRP1 rules
+Schedule Logistic Flows according to MRP1 Rules
 -----------------------------------------------

-MRP is a software based production, planning and inventory control system used to manage the manufacturing process.
+MRP is a software-based production, planning and inventory control system used to manage themanufacturing process.

-It is a computer based system in which the given Master Schedule is exploded with Bills Of Material, into the required amount of raw material, parts and subassemblies needed to produce the final products in each period.
+It is a computer-based system in which the given Master Schedule is exploded with Bills Of Material, into the required amount of raw material, parts and subassemblies needed to produce the final products in each period.

-Incoming and Outgoing products planning
+Incoming and Outgoing Products Planning
 ========================================

 To be able to plan incoming and outgoing shipments of products, you have to install the module